ergo-services/ergo/docs/extra-library/actors/metrics.md

 **Nodes Overview** - A table listing all nodes with uptime, process counts, and memory.
 Sorted by process count.
 Quickly identifies recently restarted nodes (low uptime), overloaded nodes (high process count), or unhealthy nodes (non-zero zombies).

-### Reading the Latency Dashboard
+### Working with the Dashboard

-The latency row is the primary tool for answering "are my actors keeping up with their workload?"
-It contains six panels organized in three tiers: cluster overview at the top, per-node breakdown in the middle, and detailed drill-down at the bottom.
+The dashboard is designed around a top-down investigation pattern.
+You start with high-level signals that tell you whether something is wrong, then drill into progressively more specific panels to understand what, where, and why.
+This section describes the investigation flow.

+#### Routine check

+Open the dashboard and look at the Summary row.
+Six stat panels at the top answer the first question: is the cluster intact?

+- **Zombie count should be zero.** Non-zero means processes have terminated abnormally and were not cleaned up.
+This requires immediate investigation.
+- **Node count should match your expectation.** A missing node means it has left the cluster or lost connectivity.
+- **Memory used should be within expected bounds.** A sharp increase since the last check suggests a leak or a load spike.

+If the Summary looks normal and you have latency enabled, glance at the Latency row directly below.
+If Max Latency is under 100ms and the Stressed Processes panel is mostly empty or light-blue -- the system is healthy.
+Routine check complete.

+If you are not using `-tags=latency`, expand the Mailbox Depth row instead.
+Max Depth per Node is the closest equivalent to Max Latency as a backpressure signal.
+If all nodes show zero or low depth, the system is healthy.
+For a deeper routine check, expand the Process Activity row and glance at Message Throughput -- a sudden drop compared to the previous period may indicate stalled processes even when depth looks normal.

-#### Start with the top row
+#### Something is wrong: start with latency

-The **Max Latency** panel (left) and **Stressed Processes** panel (right) sit at the top of the latency section.
-Together they answer the most basic operational question: is there a problem right now?
+When a problem is detected -- alerts fire, users report slowness, or the Summary shows unusual values -- the latency panels are the first place to investigate.
+They answer "are my actors keeping up with their workload?"

+If you are not using `-tags=latency`, skip to the Mailbox Depth row.
+Rising depth on a node means processes are receiving messages faster than they can handle them.
+Use the Depth Distribution panel to assess severity and the Top Processes by Depth table to identify the specific actors.
+Then continue with the "Understand severity" and "Correlate across panels" sections below -- they apply regardless of whether latency is enabled.

-Max Latency shows the highest mailbox latency across all selected nodes as a red timeseries.
-The value represents how long the oldest unprocessed message has been sitting in some process's mailbox.
+The **Max Latency** panel shows the highest mailbox latency across all selected nodes as a red timeseries.
 Under normal conditions this stays under 100ms.
 Values above 1 second mean at least one process is significantly behind -- it is either overloaded, stuck in a long-running callback, or waiting for an external resource.

-Stressed Processes shows a stacked area chart with two layers.
-The light-blue area represents processes with latency under 1ms -- these are technically non-empty mailboxes but the delay is negligible and considered normal operation.
-The orange area represents processes with latency of 1ms or above -- these are the ones worth investigating.
-In a healthy system the orange area should be absent or thin.
-A growing orange area indicates that more and more processes are falling behind.
+The **Stressed Processes** panel shows a stacked area chart with two layers.
+Light-blue represents processes with latency under 1ms (negligible, normal operation).
+Orange represents processes with latency of 1ms or above (worth investigating).
+A growing orange area means more processes are falling behind over time.

-If both panels look calm -- Max Latency under 100ms, no orange in Stressed Processes -- the system is healthy.
-No further investigation needed.

-#### React to these signals
+Read these two panels together:

-**Max Latency spikes above 1 second.** At least one process is severely behind.
-This is the strongest signal that something is wrong.
-Scroll down to the Top Stressed Processes table to identify the specific process by its application, behavior, name, and PID.
+- **Max Latency spikes above 1 second** -- at least one process is severely behind.
+Scroll down to the Top Stressed Processes table to identify it by application, behavior, name, and PID.

-**Orange area growing in Stressed Processes.** Multiple processes are accumulating latency.
-This is broader than a single stuck process -- it suggests the node or cluster is under general pressure.
-Look at the Latency Distribution panel to understand how the latency is spread across ranges.
-Check the CPU panels to see if the system is compute-bound.
+- **Orange area growing in Stressed Processes** -- multiple processes are accumulating latency.
+The problem is broader than a single actor.
+Check the Latency Distribution to understand severity, and the CPU panels to see if the system is compute-bound.

-**A spike in Max Latency followed by a quick return to normal.** A temporary burst of load that the system recovered from.
-Compare the timing with the Process Spawn Rate panel (in the collapsed Processes row) to see if the spike correlates with a batch of new processes starting up or a restart event.
+- **Max Latency spike followed by quick return to normal** -- a temporary burst.
+Compare timing with Process Spawn Rate in the Processes row to check for lifecycle event correlation.

-**Max Latency persistently elevated (minutes, not seconds).** A process is stuck.
-It has a message in its mailbox that arrived long ago and has not been processed.
-This is different from overload -- overload causes latency to fluctuate with traffic, while a stuck process shows a steadily increasing or flat high value.
-Identify the process in the Top Stressed Processes table and investigate its behavior.
+- **Max Latency persistently elevated (minutes, not seconds)** -- a stuck process.
+Unlike overload (which fluctuates with traffic), a stuck process shows a steadily increasing or flat high value.
+Find it in the Top Stressed Processes table.

-#### Identify the node
+#### Narrow down: node or cluster?

-The middle tier contains **Max Latency per Node** (left) and **Stressed Processes per Node** (right).
-These panels break down the cluster-wide values into individual nodes.
+The **Max Latency per Node** and **Stressed Processes per Node** panels break the cluster-wide picture into individual nodes.

-If one node shows high latency while others are calm, the problem is localized.
-That specific node may be overloaded, running a stuck process, or experiencing resource constraints.
-Cross-reference with the CPU, Memory, and Network panels for that node.
+If one node stands out while others are calm, the problem is localized.
+Cross-reference with CPU, Memory, and Network panels for that node.
+A node with high max latency but low stressed count has one problematic process.
+A node with moderate latency but high stressed count is generally overloaded.

-If multiple nodes show similar latency patterns, the problem is systemic.
-Common causes include a shared external dependency that is slow, a distributed traffic pattern that overwhelms multiple nodes simultaneously, or a deployment issue affecting the entire cluster.
+If multiple nodes show similar patterns, the problem is systemic -- a shared external dependency, a cluster-wide traffic pattern, or a deployment issue.

-The relationship between per-node max latency and per-node stressed count is informative.
-A node with high max latency but low stressed count has one problematic process while the rest are fine.
-A node with moderate latency but high stressed count is generally overloaded -- many processes are all slightly behind.

-#### Understand the distribution
+#### Understand severity: the distribution panels

 The **Latency Distribution** panel shows a stacked area chart where each layer represents a latency range.
-The color gradient runs from green (1ms, 5ms, 10ms) through yellow (50ms, 100ms) to orange (500ms, 1s) and red/dark-red (5s, 10s, 30s, 60s, 60s+).
+Colors run from green (1ms-10ms, normal) through yellow (50ms-100ms, elevated) to orange (500ms-1s, concerning) and red (5s-60s+, critical).
 The legend is sorted from highest to lowest range.

-In a healthy system, the chart is predominantly green or empty.
-Processes with latency under 10ms are operating normally -- the delay is within typical scheduling jitter.

-Yellow layers (50ms-100ms) appearing during traffic spikes are acceptable if they disappear when the spike ends.
-Persistent yellow suggests the system is running near capacity.

-Orange and red layers indicate processes that are seriously behind.
-Even a thin red sliver means some process has latency measured in seconds.
-Look at the Top Stressed Processes table to find it.

-The distribution panel is particularly useful for distinguishing between two scenarios that look similar in the Max Latency panel: one stuck process (a single red sliver while the rest is green) versus widespread degradation (the entire chart shifting from green toward orange).
-The former requires investigating a specific process; the latter requires scaling or load-shedding.
+This panel distinguishes two scenarios that look similar in Max Latency: one stuck process (a single red sliver at the top of an otherwise green chart) versus widespread degradation (the entire chart shifting from green toward orange).
+The first requires investigating a specific process.
+The second requires scaling or load shedding.

+The **Depth Distribution** panel (expand the Mailbox Depth row) provides a complementary view.
+Where latency distribution shows how long messages wait, depth distribution shows how many messages are queued.
+The color gradient follows the same flame convention: green for 1-10 messages, yellow for 50-100, red for 5K-10K+.
+A process with high depth but low latency processes messages quickly but receives many at once.
+A process with low depth but high latency is slow but not overwhelmed.

+The **Utilization Distribution** panel (expand the Process Activity row) shows the fraction of lifetime each process spends inside callbacks.
+Most processes should be in the low ranges (1%-10%).
+A shift toward higher ranges (50%+) across many processes means the cluster is running compute-heavy workloads and may need scaling.

 #### Find the specific process

+Each metric group has a top-N table at the bottom of its row:

+- **Top Stressed Processes** (Latency row) -- processes with the highest mailbox latency.
+Answers "which process is the bottleneck?"
+- **Top Processes by Depth** (Mailbox Depth row) -- processes with the deepest queues.
+Answers "which process has the most messages waiting?"
+- **Top Processes by Utilization** (Process Activity row) -- processes that spend the most time in callbacks.
+Answers "which process is doing the most work?"

-The **Top Stressed Processes** table at the bottom lists up to 50 processes with the highest mailbox latency across the cluster.
-Columns include Application, Behavior, Name, PID, Node, and Latency (plus Kubernetes labels when running in a containerized environment).
-The table is sorted by latency in descending order.
+All tables show Application, Behavior, Name, PID, Node, and the metric value (plus Kubernetes labels when available).

-This table directly answers "which process is the bottleneck?"
-The Application and Behavior columns tell you what kind of actor it is.
-The Name column gives its registered name if it has one.
-The Node column tells you where it runs.

 Multiple entries from the same application suggest that application is under pressure as a whole.
-A single entry with extreme latency (minutes) while others are in milliseconds points to a stuck or blocked process that needs specific investigation -- see the [Debugging](../../advanced/debugging.md) section for techniques to identify what a stuck process is doing.
+A single entry with extreme values points to a specific process that needs investigation -- see the [Debugging](../../advanced/debugging.md) section for techniques.

-#### Correlate with other panels
+#### Correlate across panels

-Latency data becomes most useful when combined with other dashboard panels:
+Individual metrics become most powerful when combined:

+- **High latency + high depth** -- the process is both slow and receiving more messages than it can handle.
+The mailbox is growing.
+This is the clearest sign of overload.
+- **High latency + low depth** -- a single message is being processed slowly (long-running callback) or the process is blocked waiting for something.
+The mailbox is not growing because new messages are not arriving.
+- **High depth + low latency** -- the process receives bursts but processes them quickly.
+The depth spikes are transient.
+Usually not a problem unless the bursts grow over time.
 - **High latency + high CPU** -- processes are compute-bound.
-The actors are doing heavy work in their callbacks and cannot keep up with the message rate.
+Actors are doing heavy work in callbacks and cannot keep up with the message rate.
 Consider distributing work across more processes or offloading expensive computation.
 - **High latency + low CPU** -- processes are blocked on something other than computation.
-Common causes: waiting for external I/O (database, HTTP calls), waiting for responses from other actors via synchronous calls, or contention on shared resources.
+Common causes: waiting for external I/O, waiting for responses from other actors via synchronous calls, or contention on shared resources.
 - **High latency + growing memory** -- mailboxes are accumulating messages faster than processes can handle them.
 The unprocessed messages consume memory.
-If this continues, the node will eventually run out of memory.
+If this continues, the node will run out of memory.
 - **High latency + network traffic spike** -- a burst of remote messages is overwhelming the receiving processes.
-Check the Network per Node and Network Detail panels to identify which node-to-node link is responsible.
+Check Network per Node and Network Detail panels to identify the responsible link.
+- **Running time per node approaching CPU core count** -- the node is compute-saturated.
+All available CPU time is spent inside actor callbacks.
+Either reduce the workload or add capacity.
+- **Message throughput drop with stable process count** -- processes are alive but not doing work.
+They may be blocked on external calls or waiting for messages that are no longer arriving (upstream failure).

 ## Observer Integration